crate/cloud-reference/docs/price-calculator.rst

     meaning of technical terms used here, please see our `glossary`_.

-Based on your selected values for each of the inputs, the pricing calculator automatically selects for you the most fitting plan configuration and gives an estimate for the price of the plan per hour and per month.
-As always, only actual usage will be billed on the basis of an hourly rate.
+Based on your selected values for each of the inputs, the pricing calculator automatically selects for you the most fitting plan, the best configuration within the plan, and gives an estimate for the price of the plan per hour and per month.
+As always, only actual usage will be billed, on the basis of an hourly rate.

 .. _price-calculator-provider: